chzosia/PhylogeneticTree/README.md

 - upgma_tree.png: A dendrogram representing the phylogenetic tree.
 - upgma_results.txt: Text file with linkage data and input matrix/labels.
 - distance_matrix.csv (only for sequence input): The computed pairwise distances.
+- phylo_report.pdf: A comprehensive PDF report with sequences, distance matrix, and tree.

 ## Input Formats